kaenugget/RAG-LLM-demo/README.md

 ## To do list
 - [X] Implement proper working chatbot interface
-- [X] Ingest Healthcare error codes PDF
+- [X] Ingest error codes PDF / txt
-- [X] Ingest Mediclaim excel file with business logic
+- [X] Ingest excel file with business logic
 - [X] Setup upload of .txt files to aws
 - [X] Setup upload of .xlsx files and converting to .pkl before uploading to aws
 - [X] Setup upload of image files of pdf to aws